jameshay218/antibodyKinetics/README.md

 ```

 #### 3.1 Generation of input parameters and exposure tables
 The purpose of this project is to explore different assumptions and immunological mechanisms in generating observed antibody titres.
 The format of input exposures and parameters therefore depends on the assumptions that the user wishes to make and the exposure schedule used.
-Making the correct input parameter and exposure tables is not completely trivial, and should be done using the `paramViewer()`, a vignette of which explaining its use can be found [here](https://jameshay218.github.io/antibodyKinetics/inst/doc/paramViewer.html).
+Making the correct input parameter and exposure tables is not completely trivial, and should be done using the `paramViewer()`, a vignette explaining its use can be found [here](https://jameshay218.github.io/antibodyKinetics/inst/doc/paramViewer.html).
 However, example parameter tables and exposure tables can be found as attached R objects and in the `inputs` folder (including all those used in this analysis).
 Users should refer to `inputs/run_tracker.csv` for a description of which parameter and expsure tables in `inputs` correspond to which model.

 The `runName` identifier and corresponding options can be generated as follows:
 ```r